hpsaturn/airgradient/README.md

-# airgradient
+# Airgradient PlatformIO

-Migration to PlatformIO of the official firmware for Airgradient Open Air kit.
+Migration to PlatformIO of the official firmware of the Airgradient Open Air kit.

+TODO

+- [ ] Sync with the last version